 On March 2, 2016, The Black Vault launched a new database, which archives the approximate 30,000 emails, totaling more than 55,000 pages, that were turned over to the State Department by Hillary Clinton.
 The emails were from Clinton’s “private server” that has been a large topic of debate during the 2015/2016 election season.

 After February of 2016, it was believe the State Department was done releasing emails.
 However, there have been a few subsequent (and quiet) releases.
-As of October 30, 2016, the below website is 100% up to date with the entire collection of Clinton’s emails that have been released, all broken down by release date AND searchable with it’s own search engine dedicated for this site.
+As of October 30, 2016, the below website is 100% up to date with the entire collection of Clinton’s emails that have been released, all broken down by release.
 If you know of any releases that are not reflected here, please CONTACT ME.

 Wikipedia Summary of the Scandal

 A controversy arose in March 2015, when it became publicly known that Hillary Clinton exclusively used her family’s private email server for her official email communications while she was the United States Secretary of State, rather than using official State Department email accounts maintained on federal government servers.

 There is debate as to the propriety of various aspects of Secretary Clinton’s arrangement.
 Some experts, officials, and members of Congress contended that her use of private messaging system software, and a private server, and the deletion of nearly 32,000 emails that she deemed private, violated State Department protocols and procedures, and federal laws and regulations governing recordkeeping requirements.
 In response, Clinton has said that her use of personal email was in compliance with State Department laws and regulations, and that former secretaries of state had also maintained personal email accounts.